farshadnick/public-monitoring/QUICKSTART.md

-# GuardianEye - Quick Start Guide
+# Watcher - Quick Start Guide

 Get your monitoring system up and running in 5 minutes!